The Importance of Risk Management in a Scuba Diving Centre

 I guess my concerns for scuba diving risk management stem from my time with Victoria Police where prevention was always better than a cure.

 It was where I also learnt that to do nothing would contribute to the problem.
-For example if we didn’t check any drivers for alcohol, there would be a lot more drink drivers.
+For example, if we didn’t check any drivers for alcohol, there would be a lot more drunk drivers.
 Hence more accidents and ultimately more fatalities.
-The role of police is to be proactive in preventing these fatalities.
+The role of the police is to be proactive in preventing these fatalities.
 Sometimes this was to the displeasure of the drivers.
 Ultimately it was for their benefit and the benefit of the greater population.
 This attitude can directly be applied to us as dive instructors.

 What I also learnt during this time was how an investigation was conducted.
 How police (and other investigative parties) interviews work, the true meaning of negligence and how the court system ultimately finds blame.

 Police interviews are never a pleasant thing.
 Their interviews are very thorough and normally do not just stick to the one incident.
 They try to paint a picture leading up to the incident.
-They will try and find a pattern of behavior.
-Investigators can also ask random questions such how much sleep you had or how much you had to drink the night before.
+They will try and find a pattern of behaviour.
+Investigators can also ask random questions such as how much sleep you had or how much you had to drink the night before.
 They also may look into your teaching career years earlier.

 Understanding the Law